top of page

 The ERA was proposed in every session of Congress, gaining support first from Republicans, then joined by the Democrats, as women demanded equal treatment under the law.

-The U.S. Congress passed the ERA by a 2/3 majority and sent it to the states for ratification.
-A time limit was placed on the Amendment’s ratification by the 1972 Congress.
+The U.S. Congress passed the ERA and sent it to the states for ratification.
+A ten-year time limit was placed on the Amendment’s ratification by the 1972 Congress.

 1972-1982